Decorating With Clocks: Classic Piece Stands Test of Time

 However, good old-fashioned clocks have made a big comeback in home décor.
 Using the clock as more than a timepiece hinges on two trends that are in vogue at the moment: going back to vintage roots, and using practical things in decorative ways to enhance your décor.
 Even though trends come and go, clocks are a classic decorating piece that will stand the test of time (pun intended!).

 There are several different types of timepieces for the home.
-Wall clocks can take the form of a small clock above the entryway in a kitchen, or they can make a statement as an oversized piece of wall art with large hands and imposing Roman numerals for all to see (think 3-foot diameter!).
+Wall clocks can take the form of a small clock above the entryway in a kitchen, or they can make a statement by having a Stamp Barrel Head Clock or an oversized piece of wall art with large hands and imposing Roman numerals for all to see (think 3-foot diameter!).
 A grandfather clock takes on a regal tone, standing as a piece of furniture in its own right.
 Throughout your day you can be soothed by its swinging pendulum and hear resounding booms as it sounds off on the hour large mantel clocks, sit on the shelf above your fireplace, and smaller, round renditions can rest by your bedside.
 Today’s clocks come in many sizes, materials and decorative finishes to suit any décor.
 Rustic painted tin, weathered wood with decoupage images, sleek black lacquer, burnished pewter, sparkling glass…there’s a look for every room.

 No matter what type of clock you choose, such timepieces serve various interests in your house.
 When considering a clock as a focal point, be sure to find one that is visually interesting that also coordinates with the rest of the room.
 In the kitchen, a fun and funky clock can help keep the family on task and on time while serving as a functional piece of wall art, anchoring the space as a focal point.
 (And it’s a lot more fun than craning to see the time on the microwave.)
 Likewise, a statement piece in the living room can serve as a beautiful way to keep time.
 Think how a decorative clock would add interest and texture as a three-dimensional piece of art in your favorite living area.
 Even areas outside can benefit from an outdoor clock affixed to an otherwise blank wall—a great way to keep track of time while the children are playing or you’re enjoying a book on the patio.
 Another fun clock idea?
 Leave it set to your favorite time of day—this will surely prompt conversation while allowing you to linger over a more preferred hour.